Tuʻipelehake: Viliami Sione Ngu Takeivulai

 On 8 July 2014, Hon.
 Viliami Sione Ngu Takeivulai Tukuʻaho (born 5 January 1986) was installed as His Serene Highness Prince Tuʻipelehake.
 He replaces his late father Prince Tuʻipelehake - Mailefihi, who died a month before on 14 June 2014.
 He was known as Sione Ngu who became 8th in line for the Tuʻipelehake title and he was installed at the Falelotu Fotu ʻa e ʻEiki in Pelehake.
 He is a military officer (Lieutenant) at His Majesty's Armed Forces (formerly as Tonga Defense Services).
 He was married to Cassandra Tuʻipelehake (formerly known as Hon.
 Cassandra Vaea Tukuʻaho.
 Cassandra was adopted by the Late Baron Vaea of Houma and his wife, Baroness Tuputupu Maʻafu-Vaea which is the parents of HM The Queen of Tonga.
 Cassandra is the daughter of Lord Vaea - formerly known as Hon. ʻAlipate Tuʻivanuavou Vaea, HM The Queen of Tonga's only brother.
 Cassandra is the natural granddaughter of Baron & Baroness Vaea.
 Cassandra, an issue of a previous relationship of then, Hon.
-Alipate Tuʻivanuavou Vaea when he was a bachelor by a commoner, connected to Siulolovao Taufa, whose mother, Fusipala-'o-Pangai, is a daughter of the first Kalaniuvalu and granddaughter of the last Tu'i Tonga, Laufilitonga.
+Alipate Tuʻivanuavou Vaea when he was a bachelor by a commoner with High Chief ancestors bloodlines.
 His Serene Highness, Prince Tuʻipelehake married on 19 July 2008 at Polataʻane, and they have two children a son and a daughter; however were later divorced.
 Cassandra later became a Dame.

 Dame Cassandra Vaea with her investiture ceremony to the Dame of Grace on 29 Nov 2022 of the Ancient and Most Noble Order of St Lazarus at St. Barnabas Anglican Church, Roseneath, Wellington, New Zealand.
 Dame Cassandra Vaea is the Representative of the Order St Lazarus of Jerusalem to the Kingdom of Tonga.